samanthajpv/Amazon_Vine_Analysis/README.md

 </p>

 Findings:
-- There is total of 24,301 reviews; 261 under paid reviews, and 24,040 for unpaid reviews.
+- There is a total of 24,301 reviews; 261 under paid reviews, and 24,040 for unpaid reviews.
 Only 1.07% were from Amazon Vine members.
 This number shows how Amazon gets really particular in choosing their Vine members.
 - There are 106 5-star reviews from the Vine members and 10,899 from unpaid reviewers.
 The 5-star reviews from Vine members are only 0.96% of all the 5-star ratings.
 - Focusing on the percentage of 5-star ratings relative to the total number of reviews per category (paid vs unpaid), 40.61% of the Vine reviews were 5-stars, and 45.34% for non-Vine reviews.
 Although there is a small difference between the two, these numbers are comparatively the same.

 ## Summary

-state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+Based on the result of the analysis, there is no positivity bias for reviews coming from Vine members.
+As a matter of fact, the percentage of 5-star ratings from non-Vine members is 4.73% higher than the Vine reviews. -additional analysis to support your statement

 ## Reference
 (1) Trilogy Education Services.
 (2021, September). *Module 16 Challenge*. https://courses.bootcampspot.com/courses/626/assignments/13346?module_item_id=213635